spring-projects/spring-webflow/CONTRIBUTING.md

 1. Explain your use case.
 What led you to submit this change?
 Why were existing mechanisms in the framework insufficient?
 Make a case that this is a general-purpose problem and that yours is a general-purpose solution, etc.
-1. Add any additional information and ask questions; start a conversation, or continue one from JIRA
+1. Add any additional information and ask questions
-1. Mention the JIRA issue ID
+1. Mention related any GitHub issue ID's
-1. Also mention that you have submitted the CLA as described above

 Note that for pull requests containing a single commit, GitHub will default the subject line and body of the pull request to match the subject line and body of the commit message.
 This is fine, but please also include the items above in the body of the request.

-## Mention your pull request on the associated JIRA issue

-Add a comment to the associated JIRA issue(s) linking to your new pull request.

 ## Expect discussion and rework